jccguimaraes/infrastructure-as-code/gcp/cdm-example-01/README.md

 ![step-1][step-1]

-Add `my-vpc` as the name and leave the rest as per the next image.
+Add `my_vpc` as the name and leave the rest as per the next image.

 ![step-1][step-2]